-A wide variety of creatures dwell in the depths of the world's oceans, with sharks being one of the most mysterious.
-Although there are certainly plenty of fish in the sea, vulnerable shark species are still falling victim to a number of threats, resulting in rapidly thinning populations - with people playing a major part in the destruction.
-With rare and endangered sharks becoming more scarce, the majority of us would be lucky to catch a glimpse of them in the wild at all - that is, if you consider running into an apex predator in its natural habitat a stroke of luck.
+A wide variety of creatures dwell in the depths of the world's oceans, with sharks being some of the most mysterious.
+Although there's a vast array of fish in the sea, vulnerable shark species are still falling victim to a number of threats, resulting in rapidly thinning populations - with humans playing a major part in the destruction.
+According to a study by researchers at the Stellenbosch University in South Africa, ocean acidification is damaging shark populations by corroding the protective scales on the outer layer of their skin.
+With rare and endangered sharks becoming more scarce, the majority of us would be lucky to catch a glimpse of them in the wild at all.

 Even if you do happen to stumble upon one, you might not even be able to tell that it's a shark at first, as not every shark out there resembles the stereotypical great white.
-The crazy looking sharks that reside in the open and coastal waters of the world are all majestic and strange in their own right, with biological oddities proving that nature is just as weird as it is beautiful.
+The variety of sharks that reside in the open and coastal waters of the world are all majestic and unique in their own right, with biological oddities proving that nature is just as unusual as it is beautiful.

-The swell shark doesn't grow to great lengths, reaching a maximum of only 43 inches, but it's got beastly genetics.
-The only place it calls home is on the algae-covered floors of the subtropical Pacific Americas where it hunts shellfish and other smaller, easily-snagged fish.
-What's most interesting about this shark is that, when it's scared, it will bend its entire body into the shape of a "U" and suck up water into its stomach, allowing it to float rapidly upward, making for a quick escape to the surface.
-The swell shark is also biofluorescent, glowing a brilliant green under blue or ultraviolet lights.
+The swell shark doesn't grow to great lengths, reaching a maximum of only 43 inches.
+It makes its home among the algae-covered floors of the subtropical Pacific Americas, where it hunts shellfish and other smaller, easily snagged fish.
+An interesting defense mechanism of this shark is that, when it's scared, it can bend its entire body into the shape of a "U" and suck up water into its stomach, markedly increasing its size and making it difficult to bite.